noriakis/metagenome-pipeline/README.md

 	- [GHOST-MP](https://www.bi.cs.titech.ac.jp/ghostmp/index.html) database must be compiled beforehand by using KEGG GENES fasta file (e.g. `kegg.#{db_date}/genes/fasta/prokaryotes.pep`), and be specified to the `db` path.
 Accordingly, the `db_date` parameter in the `h_params` should be changed to reflect the version of KEGG database used.
 - `scripts/*`
 	- The path specification beginning with `/home/user` must be replaced with the path pointing to the databases (e.g. `ko_genes_ = "/home/user/kegg.20180916/genes/ko/ko_genes.list"` in `assign_kegg.blast.py` must be replaced with the path pointing to KEGG database starting with `kegg.#{db_date}`).
+    - Note that the files `ko_genes.list`, `ko_module.list`, and `ko_pathway.list` in the scripts directory is the mapping file from `links.tar.gz` or `genes_ko.list.gz` in the database, with the modification that KO identifiers as the first column and linked identifiers as the second.

 After the configuration, each step can be run by: